RHAM231/GitHub-Issue-Backend/README.md

 # GitHub-Issue-Backend
 This is the source code for my API project [Issue Tracker](https://www.djangoissuetracker.com/).
-Visit the site [here](https://www.djangoissuetracker.com/).

 # Motivation